yuunicode/jiyunku/README.md

 - 👋 Hi, I’m @jiyunku
-- 👀 I’m interested in ... math/stat
+- 👀 I’m interested in ...
+Multivariate Analysis
-- 🌱 I’m currently learning ... regressions
+- 🌱 I’m currently in Master's Degree
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... goodegooji@gmail.com

 <!---